wearelighthouse/editorial-style-guide/README.md

 Numbers up to ten should be written out as word ('one year', 'four children').
 From 11 upwards they should be represented with numerals ('1,435 voters', '52 weeks'). *Exception: if you're using several numbers in the same context (a list or a range), pick either numerals or words and be consistent throughout: 'There were five pigs, seven horses and twelve sheep', 'The students were aged 8 to 50'.

-Never start a sentence with a numeral ('12 people voted for Labour') – capital letters are a key visual cue to indicate the beginning of a sentence, so starting a sentence with a numeral makes it more difficult for people to read.
+Never start a sentence with a numeral ('12 people voted for Labour').
+Capital letters are a key visual cue to indicate the beginning of a sentence, so starting a sentence with a numeral makes it more difficult for people to read.
 If a sentence starts with a numeral, rewrite it so the number isn't at the start ('Labour received 12 votes'). *Exception: it's acceptable to start a headline with a numeral.*

 ### Dates

 If written out in full, dates should be in the format __weekday (full word), day (numeric), month (word), year (full numeric)__: 'Tuesday 4 July 2017'.
 When omitting the weekday, day or year, keep the same order but omit the unnecessary elements: '10 August 2018', 'July 2015', '17 January'.

+### Punctuation

+#### Hyphens and en-dashes

+These are different symbols: -, –.
+The first is a hyphen, and is slightly shorter.
+The longer mark is an en-dash (so-called because it has the same width as an 'n').

+Hyphens are used to join words together ('sabre-toothed tiger', 'cutting-edge technology') or indicate that a word has broken across two lines.

+En-dashes are are used to denote ranges ('1970–2017') or to introduce supplementary information in a sentence ('Three hours later – after a stiff drink and several cups of coffee – he was ready to leave the house').

+Because en-dashes can be used in place of a range of other punctuation marks, they should be used with caution.
+The reader has to infer whether the dash has been used in place of a comma, a semicolon or a parenthesis, which shifts the effort from the writer to the reader.
+Do the thinking yourself, so the reader doesn't have to.

+#### Semicolons

+'Do not use semicolons.
+They are transvestite hermaphrodites representing absolutely nothing.
+All they do is show you've been to college.' – Kurt Vonnegut.
+He's right.

+#### Quotation marks

+Use straight quotation marks (', "), not curly quotation marks (‘, “).
+Initial quotations should use single quotes, while quotations-within-quotations should use double quotes. _Example: 'Punctuation might sound boring', said Steve, 'but "bad punctuation can ruin a pitch", as one expert said.'_

+#### Starting sentences with conjunctions

+A conjunction is a word that joins two separate clauses, such as _and, but, because, while, until, although_ or _if_.
+Some people believe it's ungrammatical to start a sentence with a conjunction.
+They're wrong.
+Because Stone Cold said so.

 ## How to write well